Danielita Favour Nambatya

 Danielita Favour Nambatya (born 14 November 2000) is a Ugandan women footballer, who plays as a Forward for Rwanda Women's Football League club Apaer women's Football Club and the Uganda women's national team.

 Early life

 Born in Mulago Hospital, Kampala to Peruth Onuonga and retired footballer Mathias Ssonko.
-Her sister Precious Najjemba is footballer too once at Mutesa I Royal University in a family of 6.
+Her sister Precious Najjemba is a footballer too once at Mutesa I Royal University in a family of 6.

 Nambatya started playing football at age seven while in primary three at By Pass Standard Academy in Kyebando and later at Old Mulago Primary school.
 In the early days trained with All Stars Sports Academy under coach Muyitale to being spotted by Old Mulago Primary School for Primary level.
 Nambatya is a former player at Masaka Secondary School formerly Agha Khan which she attended until senior three with coach Jimmy Kisekka, later joined ST Mary's Kitende for Senior Four and Kawempe Muslim SS for the Advanced level with coach Moses Nkata and Ayub Khalifa, Makerere University Business School and Muteesa I Royal University.